JvanKatwijk/qt-dab/README.md

 Introduction
 ------------------------------------------------------------------

-**Qt-DAB-3.4,2** is an implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI, both 2 and 3.
+**Qt-DAB-3.5** is an implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI, both 2 and 3.

-For DX purposes, a **dab-scanner** is implemented that allows for a continuous scanning of selected channels in a given band.
+For DX purposes, a separate **dab-scanner** is implemented that allows for a continuous scanning of selected channels in a given band.
 Results are written in a txt file, formatted for use with *LibreOffice Calc* and comparable programs.
+Note that **Qt-DAB-3.5** supports a scan function, scanning the whole band, and saving the data found in a text file, compatible with e.g. LibreOffice.

-Derived programs, such as the **dab-scanner** and the Qt-free versions **dab-cmdline** and the **dab-server** have their own repository on Github.
+Derived programs, such as the **dab-scanner** and the Qt-free versions **dab-cmdline** have their own repository on Github.

 Since the Qt-DAB program has to run on a headless RPI 2/3 using the home WiFi, the resulting PCM output can be sent - if so configured - to a TCP port (Sources for a small client are part of the source distribution).

 ------------------------------------------------------------------
 Features